Hungarians vote on Orban's 12-year rule in tight ballot overshadowed by Ukraine war

+When asked repeatedly about his close ties with Moscow and Russian President Vladimir Putin, Orban said:

+"I am standing on the basis of the Hungarian national interests, I am pro-Hungarian."

-The war in Ukraine has upset Orban's plans and forced him into uncomfortable manoeuvring at home after more than a decade of close ties with Moscow.
-It has also changed the conversation in Hungary in the final stretch to the ballot.
+The war in Ukraine has upset Orban's plans and forced him into uncomfortable manoeuvring at home after more than a decade of close political and business relations with Moscow.

-The six-party opposition alliance is now within striking distance of Orban's Fidesz party in the polls.
-According to the latest poll by Zavecz Research, Fidesz leads with 39% support against 36% for the opposition, while one-fifth of voters have yet to decide who to back in the race.
+According to the latest poll by Zavecz Research, Fidesz leads with 39% support against 36% for the opposition, while one-fifth of voters have yet to decide who to back.

-The leader of the opposition, 49-year-old conservative Peter Marki-Zay, has framed the election as a choice for Hungarians between East and West.
+The leader of the opposition, 49-year-old conservative Peter Marki-Zay, has framed the election as a choice between East and West.
 Orban has turned Hungary towards Russia, he says, eroding democratic rights and directing the Central European country away from the European Union where it belongs.

-"A Hungarian Putin or Europe?", opposition billboards say, showing a photo of Russian President Vladimir Putin together with Orban.
+"A Hungarian Putin or Europe?", opposition billboards say, showing a photo of Putin together with Orban.

 Orban, 58, has portrayed himself as a defender of Hungarian interests by rejecting EU sanctions on Russian oil and gas.

-He has also accused his opponents of trying to drag Hungary into the Ukraine war, a charge they deny.

-"The left has signed a pact with the Ukrainians.
-If they win, weapons shipments will start (to Ukraine), they will close the gas taps and ruin the economy," Orban posted on his Facebook page on Friday.

-Orban has not vetoed any EU sanctions against Russia, even though he said he did not agree with them.
+He has not vetoed any EU sanctions against Russia, even though he said he did not agree with them.
 His government has also allowed NATO troops to be deployed in Hungary, where public support for NATO membership stood at 80% in a 2021 GLOBSEC survey.

 He supported an EU decision to send arms to Ukraine but has banned weapons shipments from Hungarian territory, saying such a move could pose a security risk.